redpesk-common/canbus-binding/docs/5-Usage.md

 ### Using signal dedicated verbs

-The same as when you subscribe or unsubscribe for a signals you can use a dedicated verb to write a new of it **if the signal has been set as writable**:
+The same as when you subscribe or unsubscribe for a signal you can use a dedicated verb to write on it **if the signal has been set as writable**:

 ```
 canbus auth